burnetteb20/Child-In-Car-Reminder-System/README.md

 #### Receiver
 We are using a LoRa Feather M0 microcontroller with a 7.8 cm wire antenna.
 The radio interrupt pin will be used to allow the microcontroller to sleep until a message is received in order to save power.
 If it receives a proper message, it will send a reply message if a button on the screen is pressed.
 The mcu will also be powered by a 3.3V LiPo battery, and it will be connected to an [Adafruit Oled Featherwing](https://www.adafruit.com/product/2900) screen.
 The screen will desplay the message about the status of the child, and a press of one of the buttons will send the reply message.

+#### Antenna

+The Sender will use a a [UFL Antenna](https://www.adafruit.com/product/3340) while the receiver will use a 7.8 cm wire antenna, based on the quarter wave whip antenna.

 #### Range

 Range testing is currently underway